nquach/lysis_lysogeny_screen/README.md

 * /all_data_pkl folder contains all data from pass1 and pass2 of the Keio screen.

 ## How to run images through the analysis pipeline:
+0. Set the `ROOT_DIREC` variable to the local absolute path of the cloned repo.
 1. Run `segment_images.py` to segment images for a particular plate.
 Data must be organized in the directory tree of format root->position->images.
 Directory into which the masks will go into must be already created at runtime.

 2. Run `analyze_keio_plate.py` or `analyze_hits_plate.py` to extract fluorescence values from images using the masks.